Change is good

 I’d be interested to know what kind of changes you brought about in your team and the effect of them (both good and bad), let me know…

-2 thoughts on “Change is good”
+2 responses to “Change is good”

-1. Rick please talk more about how you have started experimenting with paired programming, have you enforced it ?
+Rick please talk more about how you have started experimenting with paired programming, have you enforced it ?
 If so how ? per task ? or have you just paired individuals together ?

 We have paired development happening, funny thing is that it just sort of happened.
 To me this shows some good team work, the team self organised the development work, and when found the need teamed up together to tackle a task!